 So what’s the take-away idea?
 Look at your website, your social media pages, and all your communication with customers.
 List 10 ways to simplify the language, the images and the overall message.
 Implement the best ideas.

-The French writer XYZ wrote a guide detailing how to simplify all aspects of your life – from home interior design to the daily thoughts you entertain.
+The French writer Dominique Loreau wrote a book called ‘L’Art de la Simplicity – How to Live More with Less’ detailing how to simplify all aspects of your life – from home interior design to the daily thoughts you entertain.
 The book became a global best seller.
 It appears that people in general are interested and maybe even anxious to simplify their lives and to achieve calm in their environment and in their mindset.

 The problem is that people are bombarded – with stimulus, with work, with family commitments, with stuff, with thoughts, with ideas and with online information.